 The Master of Accountancy degree allows for a major in taxation and is designed for students preparing for a career in tax.
 Only students admitted to the IMAcc or GMAcc program are eligible for this major.
 The taxation program stresses in-depth study of tax law in a variety of areas, including business tax, individual and estate tax planning, multijurisdictional tax issues, and tax administration.
 The courses for the IMAcc-Taxation degree are closely integrated with law school tax offerings and, in many cases, are cross-listed with the law school.
 In addition, the IMAcc-Taxation degree requires additional courses in auditing, financial reporting theory, or consulting.

 The application process for the IMAcc program is two-fold.

-To apply for the IMAcc program in spring 2013, you will submit an e-application (details to follow on this process).
-If you are studying abroad in spring 2013, your application is due during October 2012 (attend the IMAcc information session for specifics).
-The due date for all other students is the last Friday in January of your junior year (this spring, that date is 01/25/13).
+To apply for the IMAcc program in spring 2014, you will submit an online application.
+The program director will send an e-mail with a link to the application over winter break.
+If you are studying abroad in spring 2014, your application is due during October 2013 (attend the IMAcc information session for specifics).
+The due date for all other students is January 24, 2014.

 Following your admission to the program as an IMAcc candidate and at the start of your senior year, you will apply to the graduate school and complete a separate application process, which includes taking the GMAT exam and preparing certain additional essays/writings.
 The graduate school application is an online application and your contact for questions is Kristen Fuhremann at email@example.com.